ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 As suspected we are warned that the merge failed.
-This puts Git into a special state in which the merge is in progress but has not been finalised by creating a new commit in master.
+This puts Git into a special state in which the merge is in progress but has not been finalised by creating a new commit in main.
 Fortunately `git status` is quite useful here:
 ~~~
 $ git status
 ~~~
 {: .commands}
 ~~~
-On branch master
+On branch main
 You have unmerged paths.
   (fix conflicts and run "git commit")
   (use "git merge --abort" to abort the merge)